Estimated reading time: 8 minutes ☕☕

 Here, you have a few options:

-Creating cohorts by property works by using the same property filter from 'Insights'.
-That means you can specify cohorts of users by a property that they have, a property that they do not have, as well as more complex operations such as "property matches regex" or "property doesn't contain".
+Creating cohorts by user properties works by using the same person property filter from 'Insights'.
+That means you can specify cohorts of users by a property that they have in common or a property that they do not have, as well as more complex operations such as "property matches regex".

 You can also specify a filter by cohort here, allowing you to create cohorts that are subsets of others.
 For example, "power users" would be a subset of "users who signed up".

-New group let's you add another match condition for the cohort, allowing you to mix and match actions and properties as you like.
+This new set of matching criteria lets you add another condition for the cohort, enabling you to mix and match events, actions, and person properties as you like.